-#5.
-Stop being digital dinosaur
+Stop being a digital dinosaur

 According to a Forrester report titled The Future of Business is Digital, by Nigel Fenwick and Martin Gill, it is essential to regularly harness technologies for improving agility and operational efficiency.
 Otherwise, companies will be lost like prehistoric Dinosaurs.
 Implementing continuous delivery(CD) process will not be enough; one has to measure the KPIs and continually upgrade.
 Lack of essential metrics and dashboards hurt the CD process and enterprise.
 All the team members, including developers, testers, ops, senior management, and key stakeholders, must have clear visibility and a single source of truth.
 Different team members have other priorities and need different metrics to monitor, measure, and improve their CD initiative’s effectiveness.
 There must be a progressive assessment of releases in your CD dashboard, which will be useful for DevOps leaders and dev, test, ops team, SREs, and auditors.
 Some valuable metrics to consider for the groups are:

 - Number of Bugs, Number of failed test scenarios